eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 These have been the go-to power strap for anyone looking for aftermarket power straps.
 Now that the Booster Strap patent has expired, we are seeing manufacturers making their own elastic power straps.
 But Booster still remains the king for a reason.
 Being the first to create and patent the elastic characteristics, Booster has had a long time to cement itself into the memory of those young and old.
 Still after years of use, sometimes the oldest straps are the best.

 ![Expert/Racer Booster Straps showing cam-style buckle](/assets/img/booster-power-strap.jpeg)
-*Expert/Racer Booster Straps showing cam-style buckle*
+*Photo: Expert/Racer Booster Straps showing cam-style buckle*

 Booster straps combine their elasticity with the simplicity of a cam-style buckle that let's you cinch and tighten better than most available static straps.
 But not overdoing it is part of the battle too.
 Booster Straps are not fool proof and still need to be appropriately tightened but not overly tight.